Skip to main content

 • 92% of employers consider soft skills equally or more important than technical skills.
 Source

-• Communication skills were ranked as the most in-demand soft skill by employers, Source
+• Communication skills were ranked as the most in-demand soft skill by employers, according to the source

 💎 Continuation of Online and Hybrid Education Models

-• The global online education market is projected to reach $475 billion by 2030, Source
+• The global online education market is projected to reach $475 billion by 2030, according to the source

 • 98% of universities now offer at least some form of online or hybrid learning options.
 Source